Who are we? BarnArts History and Programming

 With a population of under 1,000 year-round residents, Barnard can be found at the intersection of three roads in central Vermont, 40 minutes from a stoplight.
 The town center includes a general store, church, town hall, state park and a 32-acre lake, all of which bring visitors to our town and make it a great place to live.

 BarnArts enriches the entire region by providing opportunities to engage with the arts as both a viewer and active participant.
 Our audience and our performers are willing to travel to be part of what we do!
 Luckily for all, Barnard is a beautiful place to find yourself listening to music, watching a play, or singing!
-Our cast and crew in recent theater productions came from Barnard, Woodstock, Vershire, Sharon, White River Junction, Pittsford, and Montpelier as well as three towns in New Hampshire!
+Our cast and crew in recent theater productions came from Barnard, Woodstock, Rutland, Sharon, Mount Holly, and Strafford as well as Grantham, Lebanon and Hanover, New Hampshire!

 We are putting Barnard on the map as an arts destination by continuing to present world-class artists in the league of larger arts organizations, while continuing to serve our rural community through community-based participatory arts programming.